PabloGP18/Python_oop_calculator/README.md

 ## Motivation

 The main motivation behind this project was to enhance my Python and OOP skills.
 I have been learning Python for 2 weeks and wanted to implement a practical project to apply and reinforce the concepts I've learned.
-A classmate mentioned he had learned a lot from creating a calculator using OOP, and it sounded like a great exercise to me as well.
+A classmate once mentioned he had learned a lot from creating a calculator using OOP, and it sounded like a great exercise to me as well.

 ## Classes Overview